modul-sum-3/sum-front/README.md

 Provides new types of comments which makes comments more readable.

+### `Path Intellisense`

+It autocompletes filenames, you don't need to write by hand whole path to the file you want to import.

 # Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).